 Ramza teleports through the wall again and opens the gate.
 This way if Ramza is losing the fight, other characters can come in and intervene.

-He doesn't, though.
+He doesn't lose, though.
 Too bad the battle ends as soon as Gaffgarion falls (due to all the goons outside being defeated already), and I don't have the chance to get his crystal.

 Reset and did it again (yes, the entire battle) just to find out what abilities he has.
 YAWN.

 Cutscene with Delita and Ovelia walking.
-I don't remember this from the PS1 version.
+I don't remember this from the PS1 version, likely another War of the Lions addition.

 Some goons appear, and they take a moment to talk smack about Gaffgarion.
-Apparently everyone is shocked that he didn't take out our heroes.
-This immediately plays him up as the big deal that he was.
+Most everyone is shocked that he didn't take out our heroes, but this guy thinks he was overrated.
+Somebody's got Dark Knight class envy.

 Delita gives Ovelia the ultimatum: "Come with me if you want to live."